Mutual unconditional love is the highest level an interpersonal relationship can attain.

 - We affirm that his ideas and methods are superior to ours, even though they baffle us.

-God never orchestrates suffering to force us to love him unconditionally.
+God never orchestrates our afflictions to bring about this outcome.
 He cannot initiate evil and true love cannot be coerced.

-Over time he reveals aspects of his excellence that we did not recognize previously.
+In due time we see facets of his character, compassion, and capabilities that we did not recognize previously.

 We begin to understand that his love for us is indeed unfailing, and his ways are always superior to ours.